 - a recreation center and village square.

-Zero net energy means the community is designed to generate as much energy as it consumes in the course of a year.
-This will be done through a combination of energy efficiency measures and a 4 megawatt solar photovoltaic system.
+Zero net energy means the community is designed to generate as much energy as it consumes.
+All in the course of a year.
+This will be done through a combination of energy efficiency measures.
+As well as a 4 megawatt solar photovoltaic system.

-Phase I of the community’s construction has generated some 300 jobs and created new apartments that currently house 846 students, faculty and staff.
-Phase I also includes the Sacramento City College Davis Center, the first community college satellite on a University of California campus.
+So Phase I of the community’s construction has generated some 300 jobs.
+It also created new apartments that also currently house 846 students, faculty and staff.
+Moreover, Phase I also includes the Sacramento City College Davis Center.
+In addition, the first community college satellite on a University of California campus.

-Phase I also includes the Sacramento City College Davis Center, the first community college satellite on a University of California campus.
+Phase I also includes the Sacramento City College Center.
+So the first community college satellite on a University of California campus.

 The retail/commercial space will house a campus energy “uHub,” which will aggregate several campus energy research centers and help facilitate future public-private collaborations.